-“Ana querida,” Titi Rina said as she saw her niece.
-Ana’s parents’ faces went from concern to relief as they saw their daughter sitting there safe and sound, holding her toys.
+“Anna querida,” Titi Rina said as she saw her niece.
+Anna’s parents’ faces went from concern to relief as they saw their daughter sitting there safe and sound, holding her toys.
 “We heard you yelling and were scared.
 What happened?”

 “I – I thought I saw a bear.”

 “Dios mio!”
-Ana’s mother exclaimed.
+Anna’s mother exclaimed.
 “Those things are getting out of hand.
 I read about one that was found near the supermarket last week.
 Thank god you weren’t attacked!”